cbuschka/react-editable-select/readme.md

 # react-editable-select

-### A select component which can switch to text input to allow adding new elements.
+### A select component that can be switched to text input to allow adding new elements.

 ## Prerequesites
 * reactstrap